open-resources/physics_bank/docs/docs/authoring_overview.md

 2. Feel free to start a draft pull request while you're working on the question.
 When you're ready, you can click "ready for review".

-3. You should request reviews from at least two different students on the team.
+3. You should request reviews from at least one or two different students on the team.

 *Avoid committing anything to this repository in the `output` directory; the files in there are automatically generated with scripts in the `scripts` directory, using the `source` files.*